bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 N = 0x29cbc14e5e0a72f05397829cbc14e5dfbd004dfe0f79992fb2540ec7768ce7
 ~~~~~

 Points P on E such that N\*P = (0, 1) are N-torsion points.
-Given a point
+Given a
-P and Q which are both N-torsion points, it is difficult to find m such that
+point P and Q which are both N-torsion points, it is difficult to find
-Q = m\*P.
+m such that Q = m\*P, the elliptic curve discrete logarithm

-This group is isomorphic to the Jacobian of points on an elliptic
+problem.
+This problem is related to the security of Diffie-Hellman
-curve over GF(p^2) as explained in {{Curve4Q}}.
-This elliptic curve is
-isogenous to its Galois conjugate, and has complex
-multiplication.
-These produce two different endormorphisms on E, both
-efficiently computable.
-As a result a 256 bit scalar can be transformed
-into four 64-bit ones, as in {{GLV}} and {{GLS}}, produce a large
-acceleration of scalar multiplication.
+exchanges: the best known attacks on the Diffie- Hellman problem
+involve solving the discrete logarithm problem.

+This group has two different efficiently computable endomorphisms, as
+described in {{FourQ}}.
+As dicussed in {{GLV}} and {{GLS}} these
+endomorphisms permit turning multiplication by a large scalar into
+multiple multiplications by smaller scalars, which can be evaluated in
+much less time overall.

-# Curve Points
+# Representation of Curve Points

 Elements a in GF(p) are represented as 16 byte little endian integers
 which are the numbers in the range [0, p).
 Because they are always